 Concerns and Problems

 May people feel that, because of the number of family members involved, a polygamist will have more family and marital concerns and problems than a monogamist.
-Although this could be true, it is not necessarily the rule, because family problems and concerns are dependent on many factors other than numbers.
+Although this could be true, it is not necessarily the rule, because family problems and concerns are dependant on many factors other than numbers.

 More than one wife in a family could very well have many benefits over a monogamous marriage.
 In a polygamous marriage wives could share the domestic duties, childcare, provide a greater financial base, and provide more stability and help during times of illness and death than provided by a traditional monogamous family structure.
 These and many more benefits could be realized if everyone within this marital relationship diligently follows the law of God in attitude and behavior.